Johann Wolfgang von Goethe: Legal career

 Goethe studied law at Leipzig University from 1765 to 1768.
-He detested learning age-old judicial rules by heart, preferring instead to attend the lessons of the poet and university's professor Christian Fürchtegott Gellert.
-In Leipzig, Goethe fell in love with craftsman and innkeeper's daughter Anna Katharina Schönkopf and wrote cheerful verses about her in the Rococo genre.
-In 1770, he anonymously released Annette, his first collection of poems.
-His uncritical admiration for many contemporary poets vanished as he became interested in Gotthold Ephraim Lessing and Christoph Martin Wieland.
+He detested learning judicial rules by heart, preferring instead to attend the lessons of the university professor and poet Christian Fürchtegott Gellert.
+In Leipzig, Goethe fell in love with Anna Katharina Schönkopf, the daughter of a craftsman and innkeeper, writing cheerful verses about her in the Rococo genre.
+In 1770, he released anonymously his first collection of poems, Annette.
+His uncritical admiration for many contemporary poets evaporated as he developed an interest in Gotthold Ephraim Lessing and Christoph Martin Wieland.
 By this time, Goethe had already written a great deal, but he discarded nearly all of these works except for the comedy Die Mitschuldigen.
-The restaurant Auerbachs Keller and its legend of Johann Georg Faust's 1525 barrel ride impressed him so much that Auerbachs Keller became the only real place in his closet drama Faust Part One.
-As his studies did not progress, Goethe was forced to return to Frankfurt at the close of August 1768.
+The inn Auerbachs Keller and its legend of Johann Georg Faust's 1525 barrel ride impressed him so much that Auerbachs Keller became the only real place in his closet drama Faust Part One.
+Given that he was making little progress in his formal studies, Goethe was forced to return to Frankfurt at the end of August 1768.

-Goethe became severely ill in Frankfurt.
-During the year and a half that followed, because of several relapses, the relationship with his father worsened.
+Back in Frankfurt, Goethe became severely ill.
+During the year and a half that followed, marked by several relapses, relations with his father worsened.
 During convalescence, Goethe was nursed by his mother and sister.
-In April 1770, Goethe left Frankfurt in order to finish his studies at the University of Strasbourg.
+In April 1770, Goethe left Frankfurt to finish his studies, this time at the University of Strasbourg.

 In Alsace, Goethe blossomed.
-No other landscape has he described as affectionately as the warm, wide Rhine area.
+No other landscape was to be described by him as affectionately as the warm, wide Rhineland.
 In Strasbourg, Goethe met Johann Gottfried Herder.
 The two became close friends, and crucially to Goethe's intellectual development, Herder kindled his interest in William Shakespeare, Ossian and in the notion of Volkspoesie (folk poetry).
-On 14 October 1772 Goethe held a gathering in his parental home in honour of the first German "Shakespeare Day".
-His first acquaintance with Shakespeare's works is described as his personal awakening in literature.
+On 14 October 1772 Goethe hosted a gathering in his parents home in honour of the first German "Shakespeare Day".
+His first acquaintance with Shakespeare's works is described as his personal awakening in the field of literature.

-On a trip to the village Sessenheim, Goethe fell in love with Friederike Brion, in October 1770, but terminated the relationship in August 1771.
-Several of his poems, like "Willkommen und Abschied", "Sesenheimer Lieder" and "Heidenröslein", originate from this time.
+On a trip to the village of Sessenheim in October 1770, Goethe fell in love with Friederike Brion, but the tryst ended in August 1771.
+Several of Goethe's poems, like "Willkommen und Abschied", "Sesenheimer Lieder" and "Heidenröslein", date to this period.